Peace Canyon Dam

 The Peace Canyon Dam is a large hydroelectric dam on the Peace River in northern British Columbia, Canada.
 It is located 6 km southwest of Hudson's Hope, 23 km downstream from the W.A.C.
 Bennett Dam.

 The 50 m high concrete dam, completed in 1980, impounds a 21 km long reservoir, called Dinosaur Lake.
 Together, the four generating units of the complex have a peak capacity of 700 MW, and typically produce over 3,500 GWh of electricity per year.

-There are no guided tours at the Peace Canyon Dam and entry to the building is off-limits.
-There is a very nice view point at the Dam, with picnic tables and panels containing information about the Dam.
+While there are no guided tours at the Peace Canyon Dam and entry to the building is off-limits, however it does have a viewing deck,picnic tables and panels containing information about the Dam.